PeakSat/minimal-dev-setup/README.md

 conan create ./conan/recipes/<package-name> -pr=baremetal-samv71-armv7
 ```
 where `package-name` is the package's directory name.
 The correct order for
-installation (higher on the list = first, slashes = order doesn't matter between
+installation (higher on the list = first):
-these two):
 ```
 cmsis
 samv71-dfp
-harmony-csp/harmony-mhc
+harmony-csp
+harmony-mhc
 harmony
 ```
 Deviating from this order will just cause Conan to throw an error of missing